Alfresco/acs-packaging/docs/micrometer/README.md

 metrics.restMetricsReporter.path.enabled=false
 ```

+> This feature is enterprise only!

 We have defined the main property metrics.enabled which defaults to false.
 If
 turned off, the web-script API will return 404.

 :warning: In case you want to enable REST metrics with path enabled, make sure
-yor Prometheus instance can cope with the amount of time series that will be
+your Prometheus instance can cope with the amount of time series that will be
-created, or ensure relabeling is done in Prometheus configuration to reduce the
+created, or ensure relabeling is done in scrapping configuration to reduce the
-number of time series.
+amount of time series.
+In the example below, `metricRelabelings` are used to

-This feature is enterprise only!
+extract the version, model and endpoint of the REST API from the `servicePath`
+label and then drop the inital label, thus avoiding to create huge amounts of
+time series.

 Once the Alfresco endpoint is configured to expose metrics, Prometheus must be
 configured to scrape the endpoint.
 The following is an example of a Prometheus